 The Mid-America Transplant Foundation is excited to announce it is now accepting clinical research proposals for up to $450,000 in funding over three years.
 Through its Clinical Innovation Fund, the Foundation will award up to $450,000 this year to qualifying research.
-To initiate the application, download the Letter of Inquiry and submit to Kevin Lee, Executive Director, Foundation at firstname.lastname@example.org by Wednesday, January 31, 2018.
+To initiate the application, download the Letter of Inquiry and submit to Kevin Lee, Executive Director, Mid-America Transplant Foundation at email@example.com by Friday, February 1, 2019.

 Area of Interest

-The Clinical Innovation Fund is focused on supporting innovative research that will address clinical issues in the area of organ and/or tissue transplantation that will have a measurable impact on the field in three to five years.
-Clinical research proposals submitted should address the following: reduce the need for organ and tissue transplantation; increase the availability of organs and tissue for transplantation; and achieve better health and financial outcomes for transplant recipients.
-For the 2018 awards cycle, special consideration will be given to applications addressing an increase in organ utilization, specifically: deceased donor research and DCD organ utilization; decreasing kidney discard rates; and the transplantation of hepatitis C infected organs.
+The Clinical Innovation Fund is focused on supporting innovative research that will address clinical issues in the area of organ and/or tissue transplantation that will have a measurable impact in the field.
+Research proposals submitted should address the following: reduce the need for organ and tissue transplantation; increase the availability of organs and tissue for transplantation; and achieve better health and financial outcomes for transplant recipients.
+For the 2019 awards cycle, special consideration will be given to applications addressing an increase in organ utilization, specifically: deceased donor management research and DCD organ utilization; decreasing kidney discard rates; the transplantation of hepatitis C infected organs; and increasing the utilization of marginal or extended criteria organs.
 The Foundation is also interested in applications focused on bioengineering and regenerative medicine initiatives that will impact the field of organ and tissue transplantation.

 Types of Research